 Snow Removal

-Street snow removal
+Winter street snow removal guidelines

 During the winter months, efficient snow removal is an important service.
 It allows for safe travel along our streets.
 City crews will start plowing snow when the snow gets to about 10 to 20 centimetres high.
 Safety is our top priority, during snow removal we may close streets.
 Drivers are not to enter closed streets and may be ticketed if they do.
 Do not pass plows, graders, and sanding trucks.
 Please reduce driving speeds and adjust to winter driving conditions.